Beliavsky/Fortran-tools-on-GitHub/README.md

 [Fortran Kernel Generator: KGen](https://github.com/NCAR/KGen): Python tool that extracts partial codes out of a large Fortran application and converts them into a standalone/verifiable/executable kernel, by Youngsung Kim and John Dennis

+[fortrantools](https://github.com/CodethinkLabs/fortrantools): tools to enable the use old or proprietary Fortran code with gfortran.
+They are intended to be used together with the gcc extensions in CodethinkLab's gcc branch.

 ### Static Analysis
 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.